modernben/forge-docs/1.0/servers/backups.md

 :::

-### Deleting Backup Logs
+### Deleting Backups

-If you need to delete an individual backup log, you can do this by clicking the View button on a backup and then clicking the Delete button on the chosen log.
+If you need to delete an individual backup, you can do this by clicking the View button on a backup and then clicking the Delete button on the chosen backup.

 :::danger Deleting Backup Logs